Have you ever seen something you wanted so badly you nearly (or actually) shouted “SHUT UP AND TAKE MY MONEY!”?

 There’s only one conclusion to come to:

-Wrong: create a product, then figure out how to sell it.
-Right: figure out what (& how!) to sell, then create it.
+Don’t create a product, then figure out how to sell it.
+Instead, figure out what (& how!) to sell, then create it.

 Work on the pitch — and on your pitching skills — instead of diving ahead and building a product you can’t even sell.

-In 30×500, with a lot of sweat, blood & tears and community support, Jarrod learned how to start from first principles: Find a customer.
+Find a customer.
 Figure out what they want.
-Figure out how to sell it.
+Figure out how to communicate it.
 Then build it.

 How do you make your first sale?